 Hummingbirds are on their way back.
 It's time to get ready for them!

 This is my 5th year photographing hummingbirds.
 Planning my hummingbird area is always a time for me to get creative.
 Not only do I have to think like a hummingbird, but I also need to think like a photographer.
 In the last two years I have counted 70-100 hummingbirds at one time during fall migration.

 Let’s start with "thinking like a hummingbird".
 We need to create the right environment for our flying jewels.
 Hummingbirds not only need nectar they also need insects for protein.
 Try putting some rotting fruit on a small birdbath.
-This will attract fruit flies.
-It is entertaining to watch the hummingbirds eat.
+This will attract fruit flies, and it is entertaining to watch the hummingbirds eat.

 When setting up your garden try to position the sun at your back.
 This will allow you to capture greater detail in bird’s feathers.
 If you see your birds go to the feeder more than the flowers.
 Try picking a flower leaving enough of the stem and place it in the port hole of your feeder.
 You can also cover the port holes in the back of the feeder to force the birds to the ports you want the birds to go to.

 You could try these camera settings: Mind you this is on a very sunny day.
 Set your camera on shutter priority.
 Set the ISO at 400 and your shutter at 1/1000 of a second.
 In shutter priority your camera sets your aperture.
 If your images are too dark try raising your ISO to 800.

 Here are some flowers that are favorites of mine, as well as the hummingbirds:

 Plant a variety of wildflowers- wildflowers have the highest quality of nectar which seems to really draw in hummingbirds!

 Now it's time to sit back and enjoy the greatest show on earth.
 I would love to see your hummingbird garden and your images.